eibay/wdi/projects/project_one/microblog.md

   - A user can reference an existing `micro_post` in a new `micro_post` (ie, *reblog* it)...
   - A user can identify a referenced `micro_post` in a reblog as a separate snippet...
   - A user can write a post that is "sticky" (stays at the top of the feed, or after a previously stuck post) and has a "life" (in seconds, the time until it becomes "unstuck") of up to two weeks...
-  - A user can add a link to a `micro_post` as a `snippet`
-    - A snippet is similar to how Facebook handles links.
-When you paste a link to an article on Facebook, it shows you some limited information about it, but clicking it will take you to the full article.
-    - Here is an example from Google+: https://developers.google.com/+/web/snippet/
-    - Scrape whatever information from the website to put into the snippet
-    - You can use the gem `nokogiri` to pull this off, basically you have to grab the html of the page that the link  refers to and parse it to find important information.
-Then put that information in your snippet.
 - **Incorporate Bundler and a Gemfile into your application**
     - [Bundler Website](http://bundler.io/)
     - [Why use Bundler?](http://bundler.io/rationale.html)